-In summary, the input of our numerical tool is the control parameter $\omega (t)$ that can vary as a function of time and the output is the configuration of the rod (e.g. the DOF vector, $\mathbf q (t)$) that evolves with time.
-In this study, we are primarily concerned with the coordinates of the first node (i.e. $\mathbf x_0$ -- the first three elements of the DOF vector) that represents the trajectory of the head.
+In summary, the input of our numerical tool is the control parameter $\omega (t)$ that can vary as a function of time, and the output is the configuration of the rod (e.g. the DOF vector, $\mathbf q (t)$) that evolves with time.
+In this study, we are primarily concerned with the coordinates of the first node (i.e. $\mathbf x_0$---the first three elements of the DOF vector) that represents the trajectory of the head.

 A key feature of the dynamics of the robot is the presence of a buckling instability~\cite{vogel2012motor, jawed2015propulsion}.
 In Fig.~\ref{buckling}(a), when the angular velocity $\omega$ stays below the threshold angular velocity for buckling, $\omega_b$, the flagellum retains its helical shape and moves along a straight line parallel to the axis of the helix.
 The translation distance is linearly related to the angular velocity in this phase.
 However, as shown schematically in Fig.~\ref{buckling}(b), if $\omega$ exceeds the threshold $\omega_b$, the excessive hydrodynamic drag can cause the flagellum to buckle and a nonlinear trajectory ensues, in which the turning angle is a function of the running time of the higher angular velocity ~\cite{huang2018numerical}.
 For the model robot considered in our study, the threshold buckling velocity is $\omega_b \approx 5.8$ rpm based on our previous non-dimensional study~\cite{huang2018numerical}.

-\section{Inverse dynamics}
+\section{Inverse Dynamics}

 The goal here is to find the functional relationship between a set of inputs characterizing a given path and the time dependent angular velocities.
 In particular, we seek to find the functions $t_H= f_H (h, \alpha)$, $t_L= f_L (h, \alpha)$, $\beta= f_\beta\left( t_H, t_L \right)$, and $l= f_l\left( t_H, t_L \right)$ such that the input